Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsection{Sensing Metrics in ISAC}

-In ISAC, sensing metrics, such as sensing rate/SE, Cram\'{e}r-Rao bound (CRB), and transmit/receiver beampattern gain, are critical in evaluating the performance of the sensing functionality \cite{Bell1993, Tang2010, Zhang2021Radar, Mark2010RadarBook, Kay1998, He2022, Stoica2007, Cui2014, Hua2023}.
+In ISAC, sensing metrics, such as sensing rate/SE, CRB, and transmit/receiver beampattern gain, are critical in evaluating the performance of the sensing functionality \cite{Bell1993, Tang2010, Zhang2021Radar, Mark2010RadarBook, Kay1998, He2022, Stoica2007, Cui2014, Hua2023}.
 These metrics assess the system's ability to precisely detect and estimate parameters of interest while reflecting the inherent trade-offs between sensing and communication operations \cite{Bell1993, Tang2010, Zhang2021Radar}.